Tejasvk/data_challenge/readme.txt

+This repository contains code to solve an old Multiple Myeloma DREAM Challenge (https://www.synapse.org/#!Synapse:syn6187098/wiki/401884).

+Read the challenge statement in the document "Data challenge.pdf".

 1) challenge_code.ipynb: Includes the code for transformations and model training.
 Run all cells from this notebook first to generate the model pickle files and plots.